tilburgsciencehub/website/content/building-blocks/automate-and-execute-your-work/reproducible-work/google_cloud_docker.md

 {{% tip %}}

 You can also paste your token  in the "Token" box at the bottom at the page and generate a password with it by creating a new password in the "New Password" box.
-This way the next time you revisit your environment you will not need the full token, instead you will be able log in using your password, which is specially useful in case you lose access to your token or this is not available to you at the moment.
+This way the next time you revisit your environment you will not need the full token, instead you will be able log in using your password.
+This is particularly useful in case you lose access to your token or this is not available to you at the moment.

 {{% /tip %}}